appium/appium-safari-driver/README.md

         # Enter "CSS" into the search box.
         # Ensures that at least one result appears in search
+        # !!!
+Remember there are no ID and NAME locators in W3C standard
+        # These two have been superseded by CSS ones
         search_box = self.driver.find_element_by_css("#search")
         search_box.send_keys("CSS")
         value = search_box.get_attribute("value")